-Molgradex is an inhaled formulation of recombinant human GM-CSF that is being developed for the treatment of autoimmune pulmonary alveolar proteinosis, or PAP, a rare lung disease characterized by the build-up of lung surfactant in the alveoli, or air sacs, of the lungs.
-The disease process underlying PAP involves an autoimmune response against a naturally occurring protein, GM-CSF, suppressing the stimulating activity of GM-CSF on lung macrophages which function to clear excess surfactant from the alveoli.
+Molgradex is an investigational inhaled formulation of recombinant human GM-CSF.
+It is being evaluated for the treatment of autoimmune pulmonary alveolar proteinosis, or aPAP, a rare lung disease characterized by the build-up of lung surfactant in the alveoli, or air sacs, of the lungs.
+The disease process underlying aPAP involves an autoimmune response against GM-CSF, a naturally occurring protein, suppressing the stimulating activity of GM-CSF on lung macrophages which function to clear excess surfactant from the alveoli.

-Molgradex has been granted Orphan Drug Designation for the treatment of PAP in the United States and the European Union.
-The Orphan Drug Designation makes Molgradex eligible for seven years of exclusivity from approval in the United States, and ten years of exclusivity in the European Union.
+Molgradex has been granted Orphan Drug Designation for the treatment of aPAP in the U.S. and the European Union.
+Orphan Drug Designation makes Molgradex eligible for seven years of exclusivity from approval in the U.S., and ten years of exclusivity in the European Union.

-CF is a genetic disease that involves sticky mucus buildup in the lungs, persistent lung infections and permanent and progressive respiratory disability.
-There are approximately 30,000 patients affected by CF in the United States, and MRSA infection has become increasingly common in these patients, with a prevalence of approximately 26%.
-Persistent MRSA infection in CF patients is associated with increased use of intravenous, or IV, antibiotics, increased hospitalizations, a faster decline of lung function, as well as shortened life-expectancy.
-Due to the lung pathology associated with CF, persistent MRSA lung infection is difficult to eradicate or manage using oral or IV antibiotics, there is no standard of care to manage this condition and there are no approved inhaled antibiotics addressing MRSA lung infection.
+, or MRSA, lung infection in people living with cystic fibrosis (CF).
+CF is a genetic disease that involves sticky mucus buildup in the lungs, persistent lung infections, and permanent and progressive respiratory disability.
+There are approximately 30,000 patients affected by CF in the U.S., and MRSA infection has become increasingly common in these patients—affecting ~26% of people living with CF. Persistent MRSA infection in CF is associated with increased use of intravenous (IV) antibiotics, increased hospitalizations, faster decline of lung function, as well as shortened life-expectancy.
+Due to the lung pathology associated with CF, persistent MRSA lung infection is difficult to eradicate or manage using oral or IV antibiotics.
+Currently, there is no standard of care to manage this condition and no approved inhaled antibiotics addressing MRSA lung infection.